 - The crate (with the door always open);

 - A dedicated area, covered with paper or pee pads, where she can eliminate.

 How to Choose the Perfect Crate

 Your dog needs a crate large enough to allow her to stand up, turn around and lay down.
-Choose a crate that will fit her as an adult, because kennel training works best when your puppy keeps a crate for her entire life.

 Guidelines for Crate Size